arjund95/Recommendation-Systems/README.md

 Objective:

-You are a Data Science Manager at Amazon, and have been given the task of building a recommendation system to recommend products to customers based on their previous ratings for other products.
+Build a recommendation system to recommend products to customers based on their previous ratings for other products.
 You have a collection of labelled data of Amazon reviews of products.
 The goal is to extract meaningful insights from the data and build a recommendation system that helps in recommending products to online consumers.